rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 --

+# 3. Authentication

-# Send our username and password
+## Send our username and password

 We need pass our username and password in our request.
 We need to keep track of the response.
 You don't need to